 - Increase consumption of healthy fats, fresh vegetables.

-- Mango may promote the growth of gut bacteria.
+- Mango seems to promote the growth of gut bacteria.

 - Cranberry extract may alleviate intestinal inflammation and increase Akkermansia population.

-- Consuming fermented vegetables, yoghurt, kefir, natto and other fermented foods (without sugar).
+- Consuming fermented vegetables, yoghurt, kefir, or natto.

 - Fish oil (or krill oil) increases the abundance of Akkermansia muciniphila in test animals, which indicates a connection.